 The idea of trust lands began with Thomas Jefferson who believed that a strong democracy is founded upon education for all.
-Jefferson proposed that for each new state entering the Union, land should be set aside to support public schools.
+Jefferson proposed that for each new state entering the Union, land should be set aside to support public schools and other important institutions.

 Trust land parcels were largely allocated by apportioning the state into townships, each six by six miles, and dividing each township into 36 square-mile sections.
 Utah was given sections 2, 16, 32, and 36 in each township for public schools, resulting in a checkerboard of land ownership.
 All other designated state institutions were granted fixed amounts of acreage.

 Today Trust lands are administered by SITLA, the School and Institutional Trust Lands Administration.
 Created in 1994 by the Utah Legislature, SITLA manages Utah’s 3.4 million acres of trust land, generating revenue through energy and mineral leases, rent, and royalties; real estate development and sales; and surface estate sales, leases, and easements.
 SITLA deposits all proceeds into permanent endowments for each beneficiary.
 Since 1994, SITLA has generated $1.96 billion in revenue to help grow all permanent funds to $2.5 billion.

 Investment A separate agency, the School and Institutional Trust Funds Office, invests the endowments, and manages annual fund distributions.